ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 Given a Baofeng UV-5R with a stock configuration:

-* power-on the radio
+* attach the battery
-* activate the alarm
+* remove the battery
-* activate the strobe light
+* charge the battery
-* activate scanning mode
 * attach the belt clip
-* remove the battery
-* attach the battery
 * attach/remove the antenna
+* turn the radio on/off
+* display the firmware version
+* display the manufactured date of the radio and hardware revision number
+* switch between FM radio listening mode and amateur radio mode
+* DO NOT PRESS!
+Locate the push-to-talk (PTT) button
+* locate the accessory jack
 * activate the flashlight
+* activate the strobe light
+* activate the alarm

 ### Cognitive Objectives